faibl/styleguide-boilerplate/README.md

 ### No Javascript

-This UI Pattern Toolkit compiles to CSS only, **no Javascript**.
+This UI Pattern Toolkit compiles to CSS only, **no Javascript***.
 This is a deliberate decision to make the UI Patterns as framework agnostic as possible.

 Having the visual preview as well as the example markup at hand, it should be quite easy to implement the dynamic parts in the framework of your choosing.
 Let it be **Angular, React, Ember, Backbone, jQuery or vanilla JS**.
 Mostly it will be a matter of adding or removing a css class.

 In order to make the examples work, we rely on inline javascript event handlers (onclick).
 Please **replace the inline javascript event handlers** from the examples with something more sophisticated and suitable for your own project.

-Or you could add support Javascript, if you want to provide a standalone collection of UI Patterns.
+Or you could add support for Javascript, if you want to provide a standalone collection of UI Patterns.
 Feel free to add a gulp task or npm script to transpile and bundle your Javascript, if you want to.

+***except one tiny helper script to circumvent issues with viewport height units on mobile browsers**

 ### Browser Support